 By the middle of the 18th century, rumors of mineral wealth in the distant San Juan Mountains drifted into the New Mexican capital of Santa Fe.
 Responding to these reports, Juan de Rivera conducted three expeditions into the southern Colorado Rockies between 1761 and 1765.
 He took soldiers, traders, and padres north, via Taos and the San Juan River, past the La Plata Mountains to the Dolores River.
 He then followed the Uncompahgre River to its confluence with the Gunnison River.
-In the vicinity of the Gunnison River in 1765, the expedition met a band of Ute and other mountain Indians and a brisk trade was established.
-The party returned to New Mexico discouraged, however, as they found little in the way of precious metal.
-After these initial expeditions, not much is known about Spanish activity in Colorado, except that from time to time, New Mexican records show that the veterans of the Rivera expeditions conducted trade with the northern Indians.
+In the vicinity of the Gunnison River in 1765, the expedition met a band of Ute and other mountain Indians, and a brisk trade was established.
+However, the party returned to New Mexico discouraged, as they found little in the way of precious metal.
+After these initial expeditions, little is known about Spanish activity in Colorado; from time to time, New Mexican records show that the veterans of the Rivera expeditions conducted trade with the northern Indians.

-At the same time, Rivera searched for gold and silver in Southwest Colorado, inroads into the territory surrounding Spain’s New World empire were being made by her European rivals.
+At the same time, Rivera searched for gold and silver in Southwest Colorado; her European rivals were making inroads into the territory surrounding Spain’s New World empire.
 By the mid-18th century, England possessed considerable North American territory, including the American colonies, and was moving with concerted interest into the Northwest Territories.
-France had established herself as a North American power in Canada, and had begun exploration southward with obvious intentions toward Spanish holdings along the Gulf of Mexico.
-Russia explored and took possession of west coast territory in the regions of present Alaska, Washington, Oregon, and northern California.
+France had established herself as a North American power in Canada and had begun exploration southward with obvious intentions toward Spanish holdings along the Gulf of Mexico.
+Russia explored and took possession of west coast territory in present-day Alaska, Washington, Oregon, and northern California.
 Conflict and empire predominated the history of the European continent.
-North American territories acted as one stage for the unfolding of this historic drama.
+North American territories acted as one stage for the unfolding of this historical drama.

-Fifteen years after the first Rivera expedition, Fathers Francisco V. Dominguez and Silvestre Velez de Escalante hoped to discover a mission-route that would establish a strategic communications link between Santa Fe and the missions of California.
-Convinced that a westward course to California in the latitude of the Hopi villages was impractical because of Hopi hostility, and that a route through Ute country north of the Colorado River would be more feasible, Dominguez and Escalante set out in 1776 upon what would become a five-month, 2000 mile journey that would take them through much of present western Colorado, Utah, Arizona, and New Mexico.
+Fifteen years after the first Rivera expedition, Fathers Francisco V. Dominguez and Silvestre Velez de Escalante hoped to discover a mission route that would establish a strategic communications link between Santa Fe and the missions of California.
+Convinced that a westward course to California in the latitude of the Hopi villages was impractical because of Hopi hostility and that a route through Ute country north of the Colorado River would be more feasible, Dominguez and Escalante set out in 1776 upon what would become a five-month, 2000 mile journey that would take them through much of present western Colorado, Utah, Arizona, and New Mexico.
 Although the purpose of the Dominguez-Escalante mission was not accomplished, the expedition did have long-range effects on the history and development of the southwest.
-The explorers revealed a geography, potential resources, and the inhabitants of a vast inland area.
-The information and the accounts and maps preserved from the expedition would provide others, New Mexicans and Americans alike, a base upon which to fulfill the Padres‘ dreams.
-After the expedition’s discoveries, traders from New Mexico who went to the distant Ute country were no doubt influenced by Escalante’s journey.
+The explorers revealed the vast inland area’s geography, potential resources, and inhabitants.
+The information and the accounts and maps preserved from the expedition would provide others, New Mexicans and Americans alike, a base to fulfill the Padres‘ dreams.
+After the expedition’s discoveries, traders from New Mexico who went to the distant Ute country were undoubtedly influenced by Escalante’s journey.
 The route of the Escalante Trail, followed in part, soon became known by American traders as the Old Spanish Trail.
 This historic route symbolized much of what was to become the larger drama of the southwest — a contest of Empires.
 When nations gambled for imperial stakes in land and commerce, first-footing gave claim, and occupancy meant possession.
-In such a time the exploring man of commerce served more effectively than did the soldier.
+In such a time, the exploring man of commerce served more effectively than the soldier.

 By the beginning of the nineteenth century, Spain became more protective of the northern buffer to her Mexican holdings.
 After 1803 and the Louisiana Purchase, the Spanish government shifted its earlier ban on Ute trade; Americans were forbidden the fruit of southwestern commerce.
 The Adams-Onis Treaty, ratified in 1819, established an official boundary between Spanish and American possessions in the southwest.
 This agreement left the southern plains, a substantial portion of the western Rocky Mountains, and the entire western plateau region of the American southwest in Spanish hands.
 With a demarcation set, the Spanish made little attempt to maintain defenses of their northern borderlands.
-Although this treaty remained in force until the American annexation of Mexican lands following the Mexican War in 1848, such diplomatic agreements were given little notice by a new type of frontier explorer, the fur trapper.
-Following potentially beaver-rich streams rather than guided by political boundaries, the fur trappers, Americans, French-Canadians, and New Mexicans alike, explored areas of western Colorado, Utah and Wyoming as early as 1812.
-The Green River region below the Wind River Range in Utah had not been systematically trapped by 1821, yet when Mexico gained her independence in that year, new diplomatic relations between the United States and Mexico opened the area as a new commercial frontier.
-Responding to reports of rich beaver-streams in the Green River Valley, and hoping to establish successful trade relations with the New Mexican government, a host of American entrepreneurs came to Santa Fe in 1821 when New Mexico became a Mexican territory.
+Although this treaty remained in force until the American annexation of Mexican lands following the Mexican-American War in 1848, such diplomatic agreements were given little notice by a new type of frontier explorer, the fur trapper.
+Following potentially beaver-rich streams rather than guided by political boundaries, the fur trappers, Americans, French-Canadians, and New Mexicans alike, explored areas of western Colorado, Utah, and Wyoming as early as 1812.
+The Green River region below the Wind River Range in Utah had not been systematically trapped by 1821.
+Yet, when Mexico gained its independence that year, new diplomatic relations between the United States and Mexico opened the area as a new commercial frontier.
+Responding to reports of rich beaver streams in the Green River Valley and hoping to establish successful trade relations with the New Mexican government, a host of American entrepreneurs came to Santa Fe in 1821 when New Mexico became a Mexican territory.